nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 machine.
 This would mean our output would be in actual units, and we could combine outputs from multiple replicates more meaningfully.

-## Further Work

-There's lots more to do on this general concept:

-* how does it apply to real world data?
-* what are the sources and characteristics of noise in the measurement apparatus?
-Is our noise actually normally distributed?
-* what is the "ideal" amount of noise to prevent quantization artifacts without losing too much information?
-* will using experimental thresholds and boundary conditions help?
-* can we incorporate measurement error estimates into our curve fit?
-* is there a better heuristic for error detection?

 **I hope to return to this soon!**